 - What worked well and how would you improve the results in the future?

 The presentation should summarise the aim, outcome and responsibilities shown in the project.
-The presentation should demonstrate how they approached a task and the skills shown in doing so, building towards how they would improve the results going forward.
+It should demonstrate how the apprentice has approached a task and the skills shown in doing so, with a focus on how they would improve the results going forward.

 Resources & Documents

 - How to Approach an Online Knowledge Test ⇢